These are the SmartSocial.com App Zones:

 The Marco Polo app is a video instant messaging app.
 To add users, the app requests access to the users contact lists and says: “Send your contacts to the server to connect you with friends” and “Upload your address book to know which of your friends already have Marco Polo.”
 Note from Josh: It is a very bad idea to ever let your kids use apps that grant access to the contacts in their phone.
 Watch the Marco Polo App video.

 Note: Musical.ly was shut down in August 2018, but we leave this app guide here to teach parents/educators what it does.
-All of Musical.ly’s 100M users will be transitioned over to the Tik Tok app.
+All of Musical.ly’s 100M users will be transitioned over to the Tik Tok app in China.

 Musical.ly is a popular app that let’s users create lip-syncing videos to their favorite songs.
 While this app may be fun for teens it may be scary for tweens due to the adult songs that can be found on this app.
 Watch our Musical.ly video.